Skip to content

 Price and booking

-Roughly R300–R400 per person (about €16–€21, $18–$24) for a meal with a drink.
-Main dishes such as gourmet pizzas or seafood platters run around R150–R250; cocktails around R100.
-Reservations are recommended for evenings and groups; even with a booking, the best beachside tables can have short waits on busy nights.
-Walk-ins are realistic on quieter weekdays.
+About R300 to R400 per person (around €16 to €21, $18 to $24) for a meal with a drink.
+Pizzas and seafood platters cost R150 to R250; cocktails about R100.
+Book ahead for evenings and groups.
+Even with a booking, the best beachside tables can have a short wait on busy nights.
+Walk-ins work on quieter weekdays.

 Signature Order